CryptMatrix/CryptMatrix/README.md

 ## Welcome to CryptMatrix :milky_way:

-This repository contains the codebase for our recent research on privacy-preserving computation and data integrity protection based on secure multiparty computation and zero-knowledge proof.
+This repository contains the codebase for our recent research on privacy-preserving computation and data integrity protection based on secure multi-party computation and zero-knowledge proof.
 We are committed to continuously open-sourcing our work and welcome collaborations, forks, and discussions!

 ### Highlighted Projects